Ayushhhh073/Electricity-Consumption-Forecasting/README.md

 Electricity Consumption Forecasting

 This project helps predict how much electricity will be used in the future.
-It uses machine learning, which means the computer learns from old data to make smart guesses about what might happen next.
+It uses machine learning algorith XGboost to make smart guesses about what might happen next.

 What This Project Does:-